cleesmith/python_learning/README.md

 > Guess what ... every year has the same month/day, well, except Feb.
 > How can anyone know that what they are reading is even remotely up-to-date.
-> Is it really that difficult to add a full date in an article; at the beginning or end it doesn't matter; just look a the calendar and add today's date.
+> Is it really that difficult to add a full date in an article; at the
+> beginning or end it doesn't matter ... come on, we can do this.

 ***